frankdglez/optumSampleProject/README.md

     "zipCode": "55444",
     "phoneNumber" : "999-999-999"
 }

+IMPORTANT.- The fields `firstName, lastName` CAN'T be nulls
 ```

 I have added 10 dummy users to the DB on the `data.sql` file under `resources` directory, and is recreated every time you restart the service, so if you add a user with the `POST` operation it will get the id 11.